Slack channels

 Triage rules

 Triage rules allow you to route specific tickets to different channels based on ticket properties.
-Each rule consists of:
+Each rule consists of:- Rule name: A descriptive name for the rule

 - Status: Enabled or disabled